youssefbenlallahom/VEO-Next-Js/README.md

 - **Youssef Ben Lallahom**

-All team members worked together on every aspect of the project including frontend development, backend architecture, AI integration, database design, and UI/UX through collaborative coding sessions, pair programming, and shared problem-solving. h
+All team members worked together on every aspect of the project including frontend development, backend architecture, AI integration, database design, and UI/UX through collaborative coding sessions, pair programming, and shared problem-solving.

-### For Future Contributors

-1. Fork the repo and create a feature branch.
-2. Run both apps locally and add/adjust tests.
-3. Submit a PR with a clear description and screenshots for UI changes.

-Use conventional commits and keep changes scoped.

 ## License